papaganelli/tailnginx/README.md

 # tailnginx

-A beautiful Go TUI application that monitors nginx access logs in real-time using Bubble Tea.
+A beautiful Go TUI application that monitors nginx access logs in real-time using tview.

 ## Features